 The third indisputable advantage of attending workshops is the ability to meet other people who are experiencing situations that are similar to yours.
 Everyone can share experiences, hear new ideas, reassess their own situation, and simply widen their contact network.
 In this environment, everyone is free to be as open as they want.

-In general, psychological trainings consist theory-based lectures structured around a given topic and subsequent practice.
+In general, psychological pieces of training consist theory-based lectures structured around a given topic and subsequent practice.
 It is a process which applies the theory to real life, adapts it to a social environment, and examines it in great detail.

-In general, psychological trainings provide only benefits to the participants.
+In general, psychological workshops provide only benefits to the participants.